-- Defining typical design parameters for the two systems; - Evaluating the turret mooring and fluid-transfer systems; - Contrasting the engineering, procurement, construction and field installation costs (CAPEX); - Assessing operational consideration such as system availability, Lost Production, product offloading and OPEX for life of field; and - Evaluating Risk due to typhoons.
+- Defining typical design parameters for the two systems; - Evaluating the turret mooring and fluid-transfer systems; - Contrasting the engineering, procurement, construction and field installation costs (CAPEX); - Assessing operational consideration such as system availability, Lost Production, product offloading and OPEX for life of field; and - Evaluating Risk due to hurricanes.

-The example used to illustrate the selection process between the two systems is a generic field in the South China Sea in the area known as typhoon alley.
+The example used to illustrate the selection process between the two systems is a generic field in the offshore oil and gas fields in the Gulf of Mexico.
 The example presents results from the global analysis to allow comparison of the mooring and riser performance and availability of the production and offloading systems.
 Cost estimates of the two systems are presented showing the breakdown among various components and comparisons between the two based on CAPEX, OPEX, system availability, Lost Production and Risk.